-This tutorial will walk you through the steps to convert .flac files to .mp3 using OS X and one Open Source (free) app.
+This tutorial will walk you through the steps to convert .flac files to .mp3 on your Mac, using completely free (open source) software.

 - Once you’ve downloaded Max, double-click the file to extract it.